teaguestockwell/levels-v2v3-express/readme.md

 3. code stuff && profit?
 # What the heck is a fullstack template?
 BSwenson made a tool that mock the P1 env locally by injecting an auth header.
 This allows us to create roles and profiles for users authenticated with P1's Keycloak: https://code.il2.dso.mil/brandon.swenson/fullstack-template
-# A REST API with auth using Prisma-Express-Node-PGSql

 to view live data while running, use the examples with vs code rest client || attach terminal to running api container and run: npx prisma studio
 ### Postgresql img out of space on mac?
 1. https://github.com/docker/for-mac/issues/371#issuecomment-248404423